qiaoyx3170/qiaoyx3170.github.io/_posts/2020-05-03-HealthCloud.md

 ### Classification Metrics

+Classification metrics are used to evaluate how well the models perform on classification task.
+The metrics used are accuracy, precision, recall (sensitivity), specificity, confusion matrix, and ROC-AUC.
+The results are shown as follows:

 |  | Accuracy | Precision | Sensitivity | Specificity |
 | :------ |:--- | :--- | :--- | :--- |
 | **SVC** | 0.8421 | 0.9565 | 0.733 | 0.963 |